mkillewald/keychron-qmk_firmware/keyboards/keychron/q1/q1_ansi_stm32l432_ec11/keymaps/mkillewald/readme.md

         - Home exits LED test
         - NOTE: Upon exiting, the LED test may overwrite changes you've previously made to LED brightness, hue or saturation

-- Fn+PGUP enters DFU mode for flashing (saves you from removing the space bar)
+- Fn+PGUP enters DFU mode for flashing (saves you from removing the space bar and unplugging cable)

 - On macOS, F3 opens Mission Control and F4 opens Launchpad